 The world around is rapidly changing and therefore calls for continuously upgrading knowledge and new techniques and technologies by upskilling to software tools is a bonus.
 Time management especially in terms of turn-around time, adhering to deadlines helps build confidence amongst the stakeholders and portrays commitment.
 It’s also advantageous to keep abreast with industry trends and key influencers in the industry.

-7) Career opportunities
+7) Career opportunities after Graphic designing

 The typical career path can begin as a junior graphic designer at a creative agency or an in-house design team at an organization.
 This can lead to becoming mid-level to senior designer, project lead, art director, creative director and beyond.
 You can become an entrepreneur and set-up your own business when they’ve gained sufficient work experience or freelance in various areas creating a diverse portfolio.
 What will set you apart is your area of specialization because that expertise will always keep you in demand.
 But because the industry is constantly changing, designers can adapt and become lifelong learners so they can change or add specializations throughout their careers.